 Sl.
-No Type of Instrument Percentage of exposure (% of net assets) Circular references/clause references of SEBI Master Circular on Mutual Funds dated June 27, 2024 1.
-Securities Lending Permissible Upto 20% Clause 12.11 2.
-Equity and/or Debt Derivatives for non-hedging purposes Permissible Upto 50% of total equity/total debt assets Clause 12.25 3.
-Securitized Debt Permissible Upto 20% Clause 12.15 4.
-Overseas Securities Permissible Upto 30% Clause 12.19 5.
-ReITS and InVITS Permissible Upto 10% Clause 12.21 6.
-AT1 (Additional Tier 1) and AT2 (Additional Tier 2) Bonds Permissible Upto 10% of the NAV of the debt portfolio Clause 12.2 7.
-Any other instrument - a.
-Structured Obligations/Credit Enhancements' Permissible Upto 10% Clause 12.3 b.
-Repo transactions in Corporate Debt Securities Permissible Upto 10% Clause 12.18 c.
+No Type of Instrument Percentage of exposure (% of net assets) Circular references/clause references of SEBI Master Circular on Mutual Funds dated June 27, 2024 5.
+REITs and InvITs Permissible Up to 10% of its NAV in the units of REITs and InvITs Clause 12.21 6.
+AT 1 (Additional Tier 1) and AT 2 (Additional Tier 2) Bonds a) Permissible up to 10% of its NAV of the debt portfolio of the scheme in perpetual debt instruments Clause 12.2 b) Permissible up to 5% of its NAV of the debt portfolio of the scheme at single issuer level.
+The above exposure will be subject to the overall limit for debt instruments issued by a single issuer and other prudential limits with respect to the debt instruments.
+7. Any other instrument: a.
+Repo transactions in Corporate Debt Securities Permissible Up to 10% Clause 12.18 b.
+Covered Call positions Permissible Clause 12.25.8 c.
 Deposits in Scheduled commercial bank Permissible Clause 12.16 d.
-Interest Rate Swaps Permissible Clause 12.25.5 e.
-Interest Rate Futures Permissible Clause 12.25.9 f.
-Credit default Swap Permissible upto 10% Clause 12.28 read with SEBI Circular dated September 20, 2024 as amended from time to time. g.
-Forward rate agreement Permissible Clause 7.6.1
+Structured obligations or credit enhancements Not Permissible Clause 12.3 e.
+Credit default swaps Not Permissible Clause 12.28 read with SEBI Circular dated September 20, 2024 as amended from time to time. f.
+Commodity Derivatives Not Permissible Clause 12.26